 For any parent, one of the most precious moments of their life is when they witness their childâ€™s first steps.
 The beautiful occasion brings about a lot of joy, however along with joy, the occasion also brings in a small amount of tension.
 Tension is caused because, knowing how curious kids are they would just be walking nonstop, wanting to explore each and every part of the house, garden, anywhere.
-This brings in some cause for concern, as there could small glass pieces or sharp objects on the ground, that could cause harm to your child.
+This brings in some cause for concern, as there could be small glass pieces or sharp objects on the ground, that could cause harm to your child.
 Therefore, the big occasion, buying your childâ€™s first shoe takes place.

 Itâ€™s natural for parents to feel confused.
-Now-a-days, there are so various options and brands when it comes to baby shoes, the option list is so vast that itâ€™s hard to select one.
+Nowadays, there are so various options and brands when it comes to baby shoes, the options list is so vast that itâ€™s hard to select one.
 There are multiple sizes, types, features, so much that it will most certainly cause confusion among parents.
 To help parents like you in choosing the right shoe for your little one, we decided to create this list i.e., the list of â€œThe best baby shoes for any type of feetâ€.
 So without any delay letâ€™s dive in and take a closer look at the best shoes for kids and the reasons as to why we think these shoes are the best fit for your baby, but before that, make sure your baby is still there with you and has not run away.

 Before we present you the list, these are some of the things that you should keep in mind before buying a shoe for your child: